m-ab-s/media-autobuild_suite/README.md

 Included Tools And Libraries
 --------

- - ffmpeg (shared or static) with that libraries:
+ - FFmpeg (shared or static) with these libraries (all optional, but compiled by default):
 	- decklink
-	- fdkaac
-	- faac
-	- fontconfig
+	- fontconfig (2.11.92)
-	- freetype
+	- freetype (2.5.5)
-	- frei0r
+	- frei0r (1.4)
-	- gsm
+	- fribidi (0.19.6)
-	- gnutls
+	- gnutls (3.3.15) (3.4 doesn't work well with ffmpeg)
+	- harfbuzz (git)
-	- libass
+	- libass (git)
-	- libbs2b
+	- libbs2b (3.1.0)
-	- libbluray
+	- libbluray (git)
-	- libcaca
+	- libcaca (0.99.beta19)
-	- libdcadec
+	- libdcadec (git)
+	- libfdk-aac (git)
+	- libgsm
-	- libilbc
+	- libilbc (git)
 	- libmodplug
-	- libpng
-	- libsoxr
-	- libtiff
-	- libtwolame
-	- libutvideo (only static)
-	- libzvbi
+	- libmp3lame
-	- mp3lame
+	- libopencore-amrwb/nb (0.1.3)
-	- nvenc
+	- libopus (1.1)
-	- opencore-amr
+	- librtmp (git)
-	- openjpeg
+	- libschroedinger
-	- ogg
+	- libsoxr (0.1.1)
-	- opus
+	- libspeex (1.2rc2)
-	- rtmp
+	- libtheora (1.1.1)
-	- schroedinger
+	- libtwolame (git)
-	- sdl
+	- libutvideo (git/15.1.0)
-	- speex
+	- libvo-aacenc (0.1.3)
-	- theora
+	- libvo-amrwbenc (0.1.2)
-	- vidstab
+	- libvorbis (1.3.5)
-	- vpx
+	- libvpx (git)
-	- vo-aacenc
+	- libx264 (git)
-	- vo-amrwbenc
+	- libx265 (hg)
-	- vorbis
+	- libxavs (svn snapshot)
-	- wavpack
+	- libxvid
-	- x264
+	- libzvbi (0.2.35)
-	- x265
+	- nvenc (5.0.1)
+	- openjpeg 1.5.2 (version 2 is incompatible with ffmbc)
-	- xavs
+	- sdl (1.2.15)
-	- xvid
+	- vidstab (git)

  - other tools
-	- f265
+	- f265 (git)
-	- fdkaac
+	- fdkaac (git)
-	- faac
-	- ffmbc
+	- ffmbc (0.7.4)
-	- file
+	- file (5.22)
-	- flac
+	- flac (1.3.1)
-	- gnutls
+	- gnutls (3.3.15) (3.4 doesn't work well with ffmpeg)
-	- kvazaar
+	- kvazaar (git)
-	- libsndfile
+	- libsndfile (git) (libs only)
-	- mediainfo cli
+	- mediainfo cli (snapshot)
-	- mp4box
+	- mp4box (git)
-	- mpg123
-	- mplayer
+	- mplayer (svn)
-	- mkvtoolnix
+	- mkvtoolnix (git)
-	- mpv
+	- mpv (git)
-	- opus-tools
+	- opus-tools (0.1.9)
-	- rtmp
+	- rtmpdump (git)
-	- speex
+	- speex (1.2rc2)
-	- sox
+	- sox (git)
-	- vpx
+	- vpx (git)
-	- x264 (8 and 10 bit, with gpac[mp4 output])
+	- x264 (8 and 10 bit, with gpac[mp4 output]) (git)
-	- x265 (8 and 16 bit)
+	- x265 (8 and 16 bit) (git)
-	- xavs
+	- xavs (svn snapshot)

 --------

-This Windows Batchscript is for setup a compiler environment for building ffmpeg and other media tools under Windows.
+This Windows Batchscript setups a MinGW/GCC compiler environment for building ffmpeg and other media tools under Windows.
-After building the environment it get and compile all tools.
-All tools get static compiled, no external .dlls needed.
+After building the environment it retrieves and compiles all tools.
+All tools get static compiled, no external .dlls needed (with some optional exceptions)

-For using it:
+How to use it:
- - Download the file, and copy it in your target folder.
-In that folder all compiler and tools get installed.
-Please look that you use a folder without space characters.
+ - Download the file, and extract it to your target folder or `git clone` the project.
+Compilers and tools will get installed there.
+Please make sure you use a folder without space characters.
 A good place is: c:\mingw
- - double click the media-autobuild_suite.bat file
+ - Double click the media-autobuild_suite.bat file
+ - Select the toolchain you'll want (select the one your operating system is on, if you don't know it's probably 64-bit)
- - select if you want to compile for Windows 32 bit, 64 bit or both
+ - Select if you want to compile for Windows 32-bit, 64-bit or both
- - select if you want to compile non free tools like "fdk aac"
+ - Select if you want to compile non-free tools like "fdk aac"
- - select the numbers of CPU (cores) you want to use
+ - Select the numbers of CPU (cores) you want to use
- - Wait a little bit, and hopefully after a while you found all your "*.exe" Tools under local32\bin, or local64\bin
+ - Wait a little bit, and hopefully after a while you'll find all your "*.exe" tools under local32\bin-audio/global/video or local64\bin-audio/global/video

-The Script write a ini-file, so you only need to choose the first time what you want to build.
+The Script writes a ini-file, so you only need to make these choices the first time what you want to build.

 For all you need ~7 GB disk space.
 The script doesn't build any registry key or system variables, when you don't need it any more you can delete the folder and your system will be clean.
-Build all from the begin take around ~3 hours.
+Building everything from the beginning takes around ~3 hours.

-Later when you need only some new builds, delete the .exe files under local32\bin|local64\bin, some libs only produce *.a files, when you want to build them new, then delete that one. ffmpeg, x264, x265, libvpx, libbluray, sox and some other tools have automatic update from git, so by them you don't need to delete files or folders.
+Later when you need only some new builds, delete the .exe files under local32\bin|local64\bin, some libs only produce *.a files, when you want to build them new, then delete that one under /local32/lib or /local64/lib. ffmpeg, x264, x265, libvpx, libbluray, sox and some other tools have frequent updates from git, so for them you probably don't need to delete files or folders to get updated versions.

-For saving space you can delete, after compiling, all source folders (except the folders with a "-git", "-svn" or "-hg" on end) in build32 and build64.
-The selection in the batch file do this also for you.
+To save a bit of space you can delete, after compiling, all source folders (except the folders with a "-git", "-svn" or "-hg" on end) in /build.
+There's an option in the .bat for the script to remove these folders itself.

 Have fun!